wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 # Acknowledgments
 {:numbered="false"}

-"We've Been Trying To Reach You About Your Car's Extended Warranty"

-Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Ted Lemon and Mark Smith for their feedback, comments and guidance.
+Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Erik Kline, Ted Lemon and Mark Smith for their feedback, comments and guidance.